 Docker popularised the idea of containers, an open-source technology that packages all software elements so that it will run identically, regardless of environment.
 This helps developers bring apps to market significantly quicker and with less hassle.

-The fast growing company has secured a massive fourth round of funding, with $95 million coming from Venture Partners, Goldman Sachs and more.
+The fast growing company secured a massive $95 million Series D funding round in April 2015, from Venture Partners, Goldman Sachs and more.
 Docker also hired experienced CFO Mike Gupta from Twitter in September.

 One of the few UK-based startups on this list also boasts one of the best valuations after securing unicorn status (a valuation of more than $1 billion) last year.
 Anaplan, based in York in the north of England, specialised in enterprise resource planning (ERP) software.

 Anaplan is in essence doing for ERP what the likes of Salesforce.com and Workday have already done for CRM and HR.
 By going cloud only and utilising in-memory storage and compute power Anaplan allows teams within companies to run “very large structured models with multiple log-ins, in real time,” according to CTO Michael Gould.